AndreGregu/chap-core/README.md

 ## Evaluator Suites
-In many cases, it's useful to evaluate a model using multiple error metrics simultaneously.
+In many cases, it's useful to evaluate a model using multiple complementary error metrics simultaneously.
 Additionally, how these metrics are presented can vary depending on the use case.
 To support this, we use **evaluator suites** — collections of evaluators grouped in a dictionary and processed together.

 The class `EvaluationPresenter` in `example_evaluator_suites.py` demonstrates how to run several evaluators at once and present their results in a structured and readable format.
 The example also shows how to define multiple suites, allowing users to choose between predefined sets of evaluators depending on their evaluation needs.